 ParadoxConversational pre-screeningChat AI + scheduling automationPer module

-PhenomCandidate engagement automationAI engagement + personalizationCustom pricing
+PhenomCandidate engagement automationAI engagement + custom contentCustom pricing

 BeameryTalent lifecycle engagementCRM + lifecycle workflowsCustom pricing